Updated by Sandy Stachowiak on 23 January 2017.

 You can check out more details about The Hitchhiker’s Guide to the Galaxy or begin the game on the Text Adventures website.

 The sun has gone.
 It must be brought.
 You have a rock.

 A surrealistic adventure featuring an invented vocabulary provides an experience no other medium possibly could, and makes a strong case for the continued existence of text games.
-Be sure to check this one out.
+Prepare to really use your imagination, envision what is taking place, and then check this one out.

 Photopia by Adam Cadre

 Less a game than it is a story, Photopia is considered by many to be the most influential piece of interactive fiction in the post-Infocom era.
 As the game begins, you are waking up in the car from a night of partying as your friend speeds down the road.
 Then, you are suddenly a girl, the first on the red planet.

 Going any further into the plot will give too much away, which is one reason this is an intriguing game.
 The game really is beautiful, although there has always been controversy surrounding it, so decide for yourself.